Asymptotically mean value harmonic functions in doubling metric measure spaces: Introduction

-The proof of Proposition \ref{prop:improve} relies on an iterated argument involving a refined averaging operator, introduced in Section \ref{sec:mv}.
-The action of the refined averaging operator leaves strongly mv-harmonic functions invariant (in a local sense).
-This observation can be used to prove local Lipschitz regularity of mv-harmonic functions, see Theorem \ref{thm:mvlip} below.
-This improves Corollaries 5.1 and 5.2 in~\cite{agg}, where local Lipschitz regularity is obtained, respectively, for uniform measures and measures satisfying the annular decay condition and under the assumption that the underlying space supports the $(1,p)$-Poincar\'e inequality.
+Together with the Morrey embedding theorem for fractional Haj\l asz--Sobolev spaces (see Proposition \ref{prop:fracmorrey} and \cite[Corollary 1.4]{yangd}), Theorem \ref{thm:frachaj} implies Theorem \ref{thm:holder} and the stronger Corollary \ref{cor:holder}.
+Theorem \ref{thm:frachaj} is not quantitative, and gives no explicit bounds on the fractional Haj\l asz--Sobolev gradient in terms of the amv-norm.
+Its proof relies on a refined averaging technique and a bootstrapping argument, see Section \ref{sec:mv} and Proposition \ref{prop:improve}.
+Refined averaging yields a Lipschitz regularization and moreover leaves mv-harmonic functions (locally) invariant.
+This observation directly yields local Lipschitz continuity of mv-harmonic functions, improving Corollaries 5.1 and 5.2 in~\cite{agg}, where local Lipschitz regularity is obtained, respectively, for uniform measures and measures satisfying the annular decay condition and under the assumption that the underlying space supports the $(1,p)$-Poincar\'e inequality.

 \begin{theorem} Let $\Omega\subset X$ be an open subset of a complete locally doubling metric measure space $X=(X,d,\mu)$, and $u\in L^1_{loc}(\Omega)$ an mv-harmonic function on $\Omega$.
 Then $u$ is locally Lipschitz and satisfies the bound